Introduction to LDAP Injection

 - LDAP stands for Lightweight Directory Access Protocol.
 It can be defined as a protocol that is vendor-neutral and works on the layer over the TCP/IP stack.
 It is used to introduce the authority checking and authentication mechanism in the web application to ensure its safety and is very frequently used while developing web applications.
 LDAP is used very often in web applications that are being used over the internet or intranet.
-It is essential to the web application to go with LDAP as it is a very common and important factor that facilitates the secure development of the web application.
+Therefore, it is essential to the web application to go with LDAP as it is a very common and important factor that facilitates the secure development of the web application.

-- LDAP can also be defined as the set of standards used to perform the security checks to find out if the user has all the permission to access the existing system.
+- LDAP can also be defined as the set of standards used to perform security checks to find out if the user has all the permission to access the existing system.
 There are several ways to make the checks, but eventually, the motive of all the checks is to ensure the safety of the web application.
-It prohibits the unauthorized access of the users that do not have the proper privileges.
+It prohibits the unauthorized access of users that do not have the proper privileges.
 Based on the rights that the user hold for the particular web application, it ensures that the user could be able to access only those things to which they are entitled to.
 Though it is used to take care of the web application’s security, it can also be tricked by hackers to extract the juice from the application.

 Performing LDAP Injection with Example

 - The web application has to take the input from the user in order to process it further.
 The attacker can take leverage of this if the value entered by the users is not sanitized properly and directly goes to the database for execution.
 Here we will see how the LDAP injection could be launched on any web application prone to this attack.

 - The query mentioned above will be transformed into LDAP friendly command so that the application makes it easy for the query to be executed well.